Baratza Forte Grinder AP vs Baratza Forte BG Comparison Table

 Baratza has found an innovative way around that problem though, by using a combination of “Macro” and “Micro” grind settings.

 Both machines use the same setup here, offering ten different “Macro” settings, paired with 26 different “Micro” settings, giving you a total of 260 different settings to work with.
-Even the most die-hard coffee purists are sure to find their ideal setting, given the sheer number these machines give you to work with.
+Even the most die-hard coffee purists are sure to find their ideal setting, given the sheer number of these machines give you to work with.

 Even better, the implementation of the Macro/Micro idea makes dialing into your preferred setting a breeze, which makes either machine very easy for novice baristas to master.